Saitis barbipes

 Saitis barbipes is a common jumping spider (family Salticidae) found in the Mediterranean region.

 Etymology

 The species name barbipes is derived from Latin, and means "bearded foot".

 Taxonomy

 The species Saitis barbipes was described by the French naturalist Eugène Simon in 1868, under the name of Attus barbipes.
 It was placed in 1876 by Eugène Simon in the genus Saitis of which it constitutes the type species.

 The Australian "peacock spider", Maratus volans, has a range of superficial similarities to the species, such as green eyes, and an enlarged third pair of legs used for courtship.
 Recent work suggests that Saitis and Maratus are closely related genera.

 Distribution

-This species is present in the Mediterranean region, from southern Europe (Bulgaria, Germany, Greece, Italy, Netherlands, North Macedonia, Portugal, Spain and Switzerland) to Turkey and in North Africa.
+This species is present in the Mediterranean region, from southern Europe (Bulgaria, France, Germany, Greece, Italy, Netherlands, North Macedonia, Portugal, Spain and Switzerland) to Turkey and in North Africa.

 Habitat

 These jumping spiders can be found on houses and rocks, as well as indoors.